databrickslabs/mosaic/docs/source/api/rasterio-gdal-udfs.rst

     | ...                                                       | ...                          | ...       | ...                 | ...   | ...   | ...       | ...                  | ...         | ...   | ...                                                                                                           |
     +-----------------------------------------------------------+------------------------------+-----------+---------------------+-------+-------+-----------+----------------------+-------------+-------+---------------------------------------------------------------------------------------------------------------+

-Next we will define a function that will write a given tile file to disk.
+Next we will define a function that will write a given raster file to disk.
 A "gotcha" to keep in mind is that you do not want to have a file context manager open when you go to write out its context as the context manager will not yet have been flushed.
-Another "gotcha" might be that the tile dataset does not have CRS included; if this arises, we recommend adjusting the function to specify the CRS and set it on the dst variable, more at `rasterio.crs <https://rasterio.readthedocs.io/en/stable/api/rasterio.crs.html>`__.
+Another "gotcha" might be that the raster dataset does not have CRS included; if this arises, we recommend adjusting the function to specify the CRS and set it on the dst variable, more at `rasterio.crs <https://rasterio.readthedocs.io/en/stable/api/rasterio.crs.html>`__.
 We would also point out that notional "file_id" param can be constructed as a repeatable name from other field(s) in your dataframe / table or be random,